Dolce & Gabbana: Advertising

+In early 2007, D&G was criticized in the UK over adverts which showed some models wielding knives and others with graphic wounds.
+The ads were called irresponsible, and the Advertising Standards Authority warned that the ads could be seen as glorifying knife-related violence.

-Following complaints from consumer groups in February 2007, Dolce & Gabbana pulled an advertisement in Spain that showed a man holding a woman to the ground by her wrists while a group of men look on.
+Following complaints from consumer groups in February 2007, Dolce & Gabbana pulled an advertisement in Spain that showed a man holding a woman to the ground by her wrists while a group of men looked on.
 Spain's Labour and Social Affairs Ministry branded the campaign as illegal and humiliating to women, saying the woman's body position had no relation to the products Dolce & Gabbana was trying to sell.
 Italian publications followed suit, banning the ad.
-According to Debonair Magazine, "this Dolce & Gabbana advertisement has been criticized as a glorification of gang-rape.
-While one can never be sure of D&G's true intent, the company's penchant is for controversy."
+The image was widely criticized as appearing to glamorize gang rape.
 When asked about the ad being banned in Spain, Dolce & Gabbana responded that the "Spaniards were a bit backward."

 According to The Huffington Post UK, feminist writer Louise Pennington also commented on the image.
 She stated that, "This particular image is a representative of an increasingly misogynistic contraction of women in the fashion industry demonstrating very clear links between the fashion-beauty industry and the mainstreaming of pornography.
 Those who suggest this image is harmless fail to recognize the reality of rape culture and the dehumanization of women's bodies in our pornographic mainstream media."